Aliases for PLA1A Gene

 The protein encoded by this gene is a phospholipase that hydrolyzes fatty acids at the sn-1 position of phosphatidylserine and 1-acyl-2-lysophosphatidylserine.
 This secreted protein hydrolyzes phosphatidylserine in liposomes.
 Three transcript variants encoding different isoforms have been found for this gene.[provided by RefSeq, May 2011]

 GeneCards Summary for PLA1A Gene

 PLA1A (Phospholipase A1 Member A) is a Protein Coding gene.
 Among its related pathways are Ras signaling pathway.
-GO annotations related to this gene include phosphatidylcholine 1-acylhydrolase activity.
-An important paralog of this gene is LPL.
+GO annotations related to this gene include hydrolase activity and phosphatidylcholine 1-acylhydrolase activity.
+An important paralog of this gene is LIPH.

 UniProtKB/Swiss-Prot for PLA1A Gene